Using her master's in sustainable development, Susette helps Southern California water agencies carry out their water

 - We transport water uphill on the way to cities across the state, which uses more electricity to justify the building of more dams.

-We are all wasting water that could be better used to flow through living bodies, including the earth, instead of storm drains.
+We are all wasting water that could be better used to flow through living bodies, including the earth, instead of through storm drains.

 Conserve Water by Changing Behavior: Reduce, Reuse, Recycle